February 11 - April 26, 2015

-Pera Museum proudly to announced the first major exhibition of sculptor and painter Alberto Giacometti in Turkey taking a retrospective approach.
+Pera Museum proudly announced the first major exhibition of sculptor and painter Alberto Giacometti in Turkey taking a retrospective approach.
 Organized in collaboration with the Giacometti Foundation, Paris, this exhibition explored Giacometti’s prolific life, most of which the artist led in his studio in Montparnasse, through the works of his early period as well his late work, including one unfinished piece.

 Curated by Giacometti Foundation’s Director Catherine Grenier, the exhibition offered a chronological and thematic itinerary covering the two definitive periods of Alberto Giacometti’s life –before and after the Second World War- and touched upon his friendships with the leading artists and intellectuals of his period in Paris.